marwan-alshalabi/Django-SocialNetworkApp/README.md

 ## Features
 - User authentication and authorization
 - Profile creation and customization
+- Friend search wizh username
-- Friend requests and connections
+- Friend follow and unfollow
 - Edit and delete Post
 - News feed for updates from friends
 - and more...